 "Your contact information should be visible, preferably at the top of the home page so that visitors don't have to search for a phone number or address if they want to contact the business," Brown told Business News Daily.

 Dan Veltri, co-founder and chief product officer at Weebly (a website builder and hosting service), agreed, noting that having a contact form accessible through the main navigation menu is the best strategy.
 Additionally, including your social links in the header and footer of your site will serve as both an attention grabber and a way to keep in touch.

 4. Take advantage of SEO

 A picture may be worth a thousand words, especially on a website.
 But that picture needs to be SEO-friendly in order for customers to find your business.

 "SEO is another critical factor of website design," Brown said.
 "Search engines will analyze your website from the top to bottom, left to right.
 Pictures will not be picked up by search engines, so be sure to include keywords that will enable your site to appear in results."

-As consumers increasingly use smartphones and tablets to browse the Web, it's more important than ever to make sure that your business website can smoothly transition from desktop to mobile views.
+As consumers increasingly use smartphones and tablets to browse the web, it's more important than ever to make sure that your business website can smoothly transition from desktop to mobile views.

 "Consumers already demand a desktop experience when browsing on a mobile device or tablet, and mobile-optimized websites will be the key ingredient to delivering on that demand," Brown said.
-"Websites with limited content and clunky navigation will be quickly passed over for a site — and a business — that delivers a better experience."